danvet/danvet.github.io/_drafts/maintainer-statistics.md

 enforcement tools like code review.

-For our purposes a **contributor** is someone who submits a patch to a mailing lists, but needs a maintainer to apply it for them, to get the patched merged.
+For our purposes a **contributor** is someone who submits a patch to a mailing lists, but needs a maintainer to apply it for them, to get the patch merged.
 A **maintainer** on the other hand can directly apply a patch to a subsystem tree, and will then send pull requests up the maintainer hierarchy until the patches land in Linus' tree.
 This is relatively easy to measure accurately in